nico-barbas/lily/README.md

 ## Notes:
 - Class fields are zero initialized
 - Function parameters are immutables
+- At the moment, every trace allocation is done via `os.heap_allocator`

 ## Status and Roadmap:
 ### Control flow: